- Supports Article 5 optional and staged exclusions, Article 6 less-stringent building categories, and the social-housing caveat.

 Cited legal and guidance references.

-Directive (EU) 2023/1791 makes public bodies a separate EED workstream.
-Article 5 addresses the combined final energy consumption of public bodies; Article 6 addresses heated or cooled public-body buildings, renovation rates, inventories, and alternative savings approaches.
+Directive (EU) 2023/1791 makes a separate EED workstream.
+Article 5 addresses the combined of public bodies.
+Article 6 covers heated or cooled public-body buildings, renovation rates, inventories, and alternative savings approaches.
+Article 7 adds energy-efficiency requirements for covered public contracts and concessions.
+These articles direct Member States to secure the stated outcomes; national law and authority guidance allocate the operational tasks to particular public bodies, contracting authorities, and contracting entities.

-Article 5 requires Member States to ensure that the total final energy consumption of all public bodies combined is reduced by at least 1.9% each year compared with 2021.
-The obligation is set at Member State level, but the operating evidence still has to come from public bodies, services, installations, and sector-level consumption records.
+Article 5 requires Member States to ensure that the total of all combined is reduced by at least 1.9% each year compared with 2021.
+This is a Member State-wide result, not an automatic 1.9% target for every public body.
+The target is indicative during the transitional period ending on 11 October 2027, but the operating evidence still has to come from public bodies, services, installations, and sector-level consumption records.

-For implementation records, start with the 2021 baseline, identify which public bodies and sectors are included, and keep the annual final-energy-consumption result separate from building-renovation evidence under Article 6.
+For implementation records, start with the 2021 baseline, identify which and sectors are included, and keep the annual final-energy-consumption result separate from building-renovation evidence under Article 6.

-Article 6 requires Member States to establish and make publicly available and accessible an inventory of heated or cooled buildings owned or occupied by public bodies with a total useful floor area of more than 250 m2.
+Article 6 requires Member States to establish and make publicly available and accessible an inventory of heated or cooled buildings owned or occupied by with a of more than 250 m2.
 The deadline stated in the Directive is 11 October 2025, and the inventory must be updated at least every two years.

-The Directive also links Article 5 reduction planning and reporting to the Governance Regulation process: NECP updates must include the reduction amount to be achieved by all public bodies, disaggregated by sector, and planned measures; integrated national energy and climate progress reports must report the final-energy-consumption reduction achieved every year.
+The Directive also links Article 5 reduction planning and reporting to the Governance Regulation process: NECP updates must include the reduction amount to be achieved by all , disaggregated by sector, and planned measures; integrated national energy and climate progress reports must report the final-energy-consumption reduction achieved every year.

 Several Article 5 and Article 6 caveats affect how public-sector obligations are documented.
 They should be recorded as caveats, not silently mixed into headline compliance numbers.